 How and when will Disney+ make money for The Mouse?

-In its investor presentation, Disney said it will sign up between 60 million to 90 million consumer by the end of its 2024 fiscal year (with about 20 million to 30 million of those located in the USA).
+In its investor presentation, Disney said it will sign up between 60 million to 90 million consumers by the end of its 2024 fiscal year (with about 20 million to 30 million of those located in the USA).
 It also expects Hulu subscriber base to continue to grow to around 60 million.
 Those seem like huge numbers, but there’s also a large cost to build, program, and run a streaming service.

 Wall Street thinks Disney is on the right path here and rewarded Walt Disney Company stock with a 12% increase after the Investor meeting on Thursday.
 Netflix, the chief rival to Disney+, on the other hand took a big hit.